April 30, 2024

 C-Corp

 C-Corps have to file taxes as corporations, so they don’t have the same flexibility as LLCs.
-This leads to double taxation since the corporation itself is taxed along with any individual shareholders that received dividends.
+This leads to double taxation since the corporation itself is taxed along with any individual shareholders who receive dividends.

 Conclusion